DavidCodila/water-management-project-backend/README.md

 <h1>Server side application for water management project</h1>
 <p>This application is a Localhost express server writter in typescript.
-The purpose of this application is to provide RESTful API service for the frontend water management applicaton. </p>
+The purpose of this application is to provide a RESTful API service for the frontend water management applicaton. </p>
 <h3>How to install and run the project</h3>
 <ol>
   <li>git clone git@github.com:TunaSalad343/water-management-project-backend.git </li>